Wagasana, greeting the day

 Old Tapes (let them go): What happened to us as children, adults or two weeks ago does not define who we are or can be.
 It can be paralyzing, but only if we allow it to be.
 This can refer to positive or negative life experiences.
 Oftentimes, it is safer to stay in a dark place fearing what might happen if we put on a flashlight.
 What will we see?
 Try a match first.

-Choosing to erase those tapes, gives us an opportunity to re-invent ourselves just as we want to be.
+Choosing to erase those tapes, gives us an opportunity to re-invent ourselves, even in a new normal.
 Change does not come easy, but it is rewarding.
-I know that when I get stuck (lazy really) behaving in old, familiar ways, it gives me a day to suck on my thumb (metaphor).
-I throw myself a pity party.
+I know that when I get stuck (lazy really) behaving in old, familiar ways, I give myself a day to have a pity party and suck my thumb (metaphor).
 Then, it's time to get up, dust myself off, and move on to Plan B, and it has to have at least one new element, different than Plan A.

 I write and I get paid for it.
 I know that if I can't find my manuscript and I have a deadline date, then I get all stressed out.
 I don't let it go that far.
-I may create a pile now and then, but I always feel better when I clear my desk, label my priorities with an A. B.C., organize my closet, prepare in advance at least a little, and brush my and my dog’s hair.
+I may create a pile now and then, but I always feel better when I clear my desk, label my priorities with an A. B.C., organize my closet, prepare in advance, be on time, and regularly brush the dogs.

 Patience (plenty of time even though it doesn't seem that way): Cultivating Patience with yourself and your dog is a skill that takes practice.
-Usually, what I need comes to me at the perfect moment -- when I am present, observing, listening -- the universe will provide if I know what I want, ask for and take action with.
+Usually, what I need comes to me when I am present, aware, observing and listening.
 When I am impatient, it is because I do not want to take the time to learn the lesson at hand.
 Maybe I want it done right now.
-I may not recognize my own body | mind telling me that I am too tired to possibly learn one more thing at this time.
+I may not recognize my own body/mind telling me that I am too tired to learn one more thing at this time.
 STOP and REST.
 Research says that even a 10-minute power nap will renew us.

 Peace: Planetary healing is real.
 When we experience a natural disaster nations gather together to help.
 I send positive energy with visualizations, seeing things working out with a solution that is best for everyone.
 Believing in the highest good for all species can bring peace to our planet.
 There is a Serenity Prayer that says: God grant me the wisdom to change the things I can, Accept what I cannot and the Wisdom to know the difference.
 Whatever your mantra or high power, this makes sense.
 Can we stop war?
 Maybe not right now, but we can stop little wars in our minds and community.
 It has a positive, trickling effect.

 Purpose: I have the power to live my life with meaning and purpose.
 It is a daily discovery of new ways to improve the quality of my life and that of someone or something I care deeply about.
-What gives us meaning is very individual.
+What gives us meaning is individual.
 Knowing that who I am and what I have is far better then what I had or who I was the day before, a year ago or 10 years ago has meaning.
 I enjoy the comforts of familiarity, but not stagnation and complacency.
 There is no price tag on experience and wisdom.
 Mistakes are an important part of living and learning.
 If you never make a mistake, you never learn.
 How boring!
 What gives your life purpose?
 What will you learn today?

 Planet Earth: Belongs to all of us.
 Our Earth is a wise and loving mother.
 It can be ferocious and cause great harm (natural disasters).
 These are lessons for us.
 We have an infinite number of species, animals, vegetation and natural wonders.
 These valuable resources and species are precious to us.
 Their abuse and depletion is our demise as a human race.
 If we continue to disrespect the planet, we will have not place to live or be.
 Committing to caring for the planet by doing something everyday to conserve it's beauty and resources can only improve our quality of life and living.
 Plant a tree, recycle, pick up garbage and teach others to care for the planet.
 When someone passes - how about planting a tree in celebration of their life?
 Sending positive energy every day to the planet is possible and begins with me.

 Prosperity: Prosperity begins with feeling good about yourself, not how much you have accumulated in possessions.
 Oftentimes, I hear myself saying "my this and my that", when truly I own nothing on this Earth.
 It is a gift and on borrowed time.
 Prosperity for one person may mean having a loaf of bread, while for another, the fifth Yacht isn't enough.

-For an adopted dog pulled off of the streets, who has been ravaging garbage dumps for food and sleeping in a old trash can for protection, a bowl of kibble and a towel may be a gift from Wolf Spirit.
-To another who gets fed a healthy, variety diet with delicious healthy treats, regular grooming and wellness checks, and gets to sleep on a cushiony bed -- a bowl of kibble and a towel may bring on an anxiety attack (that’s it?).
-How we respond to the gifts of the Universe depends on where we are in life and our minds.
+For an adopted dog pulled off of the streets, who has been ravaging garbage dumps for food and sleeping in an old trash can for protection, a bowl of kibble and a towel may be a gift from Wolf Spirit.
+To another who gets fed a healthy, variety diet with delicious healthy treats, regular grooming, positive training and wellness checks, and gets to sleep on a cushiony bed, a bowl of kibble and a towel may bring on an anxiety attack (that’s it?).
+How we respond to gifts depends on where we are in life and our minds.

 Meditations M - P